 Seljalandsfoss is fed by melting water from the ice-capped Eyjafjallajokull volcano.
 The fun part is walking behind it ... as long as you have rain gear.

 FUN FACT: In 2015, pop star Justin Bieber and his production crew commandeered the falls one day so he could shoot his mediocre music video I'll Show You.
 Justin's a dandy guy!

 Icelandic sheep are funny runners ... little stick legs shuttling super fast to move their shaggy bodies across a field!
 And they're plentiful too!
-There's 1.2 sheep for every human on the island, and a sweater made from their wool costs $200-300!
+There are actually many more sheep on the island than there are humans, and a sweater made from their wool costs $200-300!
 We did not buy sweaters.
 I DID eat one of their children's legs though, and it was AWESOME!
 More on that later.